 Q: What's your 'promise' to your clients?

-A: To make sure you're happy!
+A: I will make sure you are very happy!

 Q: What do you like most about your job?

 A: Oh my gosh, everything.
 Hanging at E3 and getting to meet the team on a game I've worked on and having someone tell me how soothing it is that I sing to them every time their character dies, haha.